 Listen to a Poemophone Cacophony

-Tracey Cockrell is an interdisciplinary artist cultivating a studio practice that synthesizes sculpture, experimental music & linguistic theory.
-Since 1998 she has been working on a number of collaborative projects, engaging with other artists, writers & musicians to compose with invented musical instruments.
-Her sound art has been featured in radio broadcasts on KBOO & KPFA through alternative programs such at ‘A Different Nature’ & ‘Discreet Music’ & heard in live performances at the 14th & 15th Annual Music for People & Thingamajigs Festivals in San Francisco, & the 2012 CoCA Annual in Seattle.
-In 2010 she mounted a collaborative exhibit, POEMOPHONE: a cacophonous collaboration & reading series at WorkSound in Portland, bringing national & international collaborators to compose & perform on her sculptural instruments.
-Most notably her sculptures & installations have exhibited at Boston Center for the Arts, Institute for Contemporary Art in Portland, Maine, Oakland Arts Council, the San Francisco Arts Commission, & WorkSound in Portland, Oregon.
-Reviews of her work can be found in Sculpture Magazine, ArtNewEngland, the Boston Sunday Globe, WGBH tv’s ‘Greater Boston Arts,’ & Maine Public Radio’s ‘Maine Things Considered.’
-Artist residencies include Skowhegan School of Painting & Sculpture, Oregon College of Art, Hewnoaks, Leland Iron Works as well as a Music USA Meet the Composer Grant for her experiments in sound & a FAIR Grant for upcoming travel research for study in India specific to the making of traditional & folk musical instruments.
+Tracey Cockrell is an interdisciplinary artist who synthesizes sculpture, experimental music, and linguistic theory.
+Since 1998 she has been working on multiple collaborative projects, engaging with other artists, writers, and musicians to compose with invented musical instruments.
+Her sound art has been featured in radio broadcasts on KBOO and KPFA through alternative programs such as ‘A Different Nature’ and ‘Discreet Music’ and heard in live performances at the 14th and 15th Annual Music for People and Thingamajigs Festivals in San Francisco, and the 2012 CoCA Annual in Seattle.
+In 2010, she mounted a collaborative exhibit, POEMOPHONE: a cacophonous collaboration and reading series at WorkSound in Portland, bringing national and international collaborators to compose and perform on her sculptural instruments.
+Most notably her sculptures and installations have exhibited at Boston Center for the Arts, Institute for Contemporary Art in Portland, Maine, Oakland Arts Council, the San Francisco Arts Commission, and WorkSound in Portland, Oregon.
+Reviews of her work can be found in Sculpture Magazine, ArtNewEngland, the Boston Sunday Globe, WGBH tv’s ‘Greater Boston Arts,’ and Maine Public Radio’s ‘Maine Things Considered.’
+Artist residencies include Skowhegan School of Painting and Sculpture, Oregon College of Art and Craft, Hewnoaks Artist Colony, Leland Iron Works as well as a Music USA Meet the Composer Grant for her experiments in sound and a Grant for travel research for study in India specific to the making of the sarangi.

 SOME BACKGROUND ON THE POEMOPHONES: